jina-ai/jina/README.md

 pip install jina
 ```

-To install Jina with extra dependencies, or install it on Raspberry Pi and other Linux system, please refer to the documentations.
+To install Jina with extra dependencies, or install it on Raspberry Pi please refer to the documentations.

 #### ...or Run with Docker Container

-We provide a universal Jina image (only 80MB!) that can be run on multiple architectures (e.g. x64, x86, arm-64/v7/v6), simply do:
+We provide a universal Jina image (only 80MB!) that supports multiple architectures (including x64, x86, arm-64/v7/v6), simply do:

 ```bash
 docker run jinaai/jina